How to Get a Cambodia Visa on Arrival | Cambodia

 Cambodia Visa on Arrival Process

-Cambodia Visa on Arrival
+Cambodia Visa on Arrival in a passport

 The process for getting a Cambodia visa on arrival before heading off to your hotel, hostel or guesthouse couldn’t be simpler.
 You just need to hand the immigration staff your completed Cambodia visa on arrival form, passport and Cambodia visa fee.
 They’ll process your application in about five to ten minutes whilst you wait, then give your passport back.
 It will have the visa inside and you’ll be good to go.